glitcher255/Kaden-Terminal/README.md

 </a>
 &nbsp;

-<h1></h1>

 ## Kaden Terminal

 Kaden is a fork of Warp terminal designed to be bloat and telemetry free.

 ## Why Kaden?
+- Configure your own hotkeys with full clipboard support and smart copy / kill, no more using your mouse to copy or awkward ctrl - shift - c.
 - Zero sign in, account, cloud, drive and AI prompts.
 - Local-first, no telemetry, background network request or auto-updates.
 - Decluttered cleaner UI.
-- Configure your own hotkeys with support for smart copy / kill, no more using your mouse to copy or awkward ctrl - shift - c.
 - Modular code-base for easier faster development (in-progress).
 - Performance, built in Rust with a leaner binary.